 treatment and assessment options.

 Rapid detox is a procedure that’s designed to safely accelerate the process of removing opiates from within the body’s systems with the help of naloxone, which reverses the effects of opioids.
-Lasting anywhere from 30 to 90 minutes, the procedure is coupled with monitoring by medical staff.
+Lasting anywhere from 30 to 90 minutes, the procedure is coupled with monitoring for 2-3 days by medical staff.

 There is often a hesitation to enter treatment for some patients who are addicted to opiates, even among those who have acknowledged a problem and wish to take positive steps to recover, because of the difficulty of withdrawal.
 Since rapid detox is a process that encompasses both detox and withdrawal, there is no need to delay recovery simply due to a fear of severe withdrawal symptoms.